This combination of drugs is an oral antibiotic widely used to treat mild to moderate bacterial infections.

 Immunoallergic features (fever, rash, eosinophilia ) may occur, but they are not invariably present and are generally not prominent.

-The formation of autoantibodies is not common.
-The liver injury is idiosyncratic and is estimated to occur after 1 week in 2,500 prescriptions.
-Injury is more common in men than in women, in the elderly and after multiple courses.
+The formation of autoantibodies is not typical.
+The liver injury is idiosyncratic and is estimated to occur after one week in 2,500 prescriptions.
+Damage is more common in men than in women, the elderly, and after multiple courses.

-The cause of amoxicillin clavulanic hepatotoxicity is unknown, but probably of immunoallergic origin.
+The cause of amoxicillin-clavulanic hepatotoxicity is unknown but probably of allergic immune origin.

-Allergic manifestations can occur and include rash, fever, arthralgias and eosinophilia.
+Allergic manifestations can include rash, fever, arthralgias, and eosinophilia.

 An independent HLA Class I association has also been made with HLA-A * 02: 01.
-Liver injury appears to be due to clavulanate rather than amoxicillin, since re-exposure to amoxicillin alone has not been associated with recurrence.
+The liver injury appears to be due to clavulanate rather than amoxicillin since reexposure to amoxicillin alone has not been associated with recurrence.

-While re-exposure to the combination is often followed by a more rapid onset of a more severe liver injury that may include prolonged cholestasis and development of cirrhosis.
+While reexposure to the combination is often followed by a more rapid onset of a more severe liver injury that may include prolonged cholestasis and the development of cirrhosis.

-Other beta-lactamase inhibitors (tazobactam and subactame) have not been reported to cause a similar hepatic injury.
+Other beta-lactamase inhibitors (tazobactam and sulbactam) have not been reported to cause a similar hepatic injury.